Top 5 Tips for Hockey Injuries

 Hydrocolloid dressing provides a quick solution to ease the pain and help the blister healing process.

 The nature of hockey means that the body is held in various positions that are not a regular part of the human body's usual daily activities.
 It's this demand on the body that can cause overuse injuries.
 Stooping low with the hockey stick can cause lower back pain, plus other repetitive activity and overuse can cause chronic injuries such as tendinitis of the hip, knee or ankle and even stress fractures.

 Our products can help to alleviate pain and aid recovery so players can enjoy hockey without too much discomfort.

 If you're looking for a First Aid Kit for your team that features all the essentials to manage Hockey injuries then check out our Hockey First Aid Kits - Approved by GB Hockey.
 Many of the items mentioned in this guide are included so you can be well prepared.

 As the Official Sports First Aid Products Supplier to England & GB Hockey, Physique has collaborated with their medical team to bring you dedicated Sports First Aid Kits designed specifically for Hockey.

-Working closely with the head physios we've put together three kits that are all approved by GB Hockey, so you can provide your team with the very best in sports healthcare provision.
+Working closely with their head physios we've put together three kits that are all approved by GB Hockey, so you can provide your team with the very best in sports healthcare provision.